-Certification – Official documentation of your competence in some capacity, whether a specific skill, branch of knowledge, or profession.
+Certification refers to the official documentation of your competence in some capacity, whether a specific skill, branch of knowledge or profession.
+Certification is:

 - Generally obtained from educational institutions, with or without governmental oversight.

-Licensure – Legal documentation of your knowledge of and ability to perform an individual skill.
+Licensure is legal documentation of your knowledge of and ability to perform an individual skill.
+Licensure is:

 - Generally obtained from or overseen by government institutions or agencies (federal, state, and local levels).

 - Often legally required for administering certain practices (law, medicine, etc.) or working within a given profession (transportation, agriculture, etc.)